-Hence the Love number of these ECOs vanishes logarithmically with compactness.
 Motivated by this finding, it was argued in Ref. \cite{Maselli:2017cmm} that this logarithmic behavior can be used to possibly probe the Planck scale physics near the horizon (surface) of a BH (ECO).
-This logarithmic behaviour translates to the $\delta-{\textsl k}$ relation as follows (caveats is discussed later) \cite{Maselli:2017cmm},
+This logarithmic behaviour translates to the $\delta-{\textsl k}$ relation as follows (caveats are discussed later) \cite{Maselli:2017cmm},